HackerOS-Linux-System/.github/profile/README.md

 # HackerOS based on Debian Testing
 A Linux distribution for everyone.
 Play and learn ethical hacking.

+# How often is HackerOS released ?
+HackerOS is released every 2 or 3 weeks.
+It used to be released every 1 or 2 weeks.

 ## HackerOS CLI Tools:

 ### hacker